orboan-docker/docker-centos-supervisor-ssh/README.md

 # CentOS-7 with supervisord launcher and SSH server | Docker

 This is a CentOS-7 Docker with supervisor and SSH server.
 It is inspired by [million12/centos-supervisor](https://registry.hub.docker.com/u/million12/centos-supervisor/).
-This image is perfect in case when you need to launch more then one process inside a container and want to access via SSH.
+This image is perfect in case when you need to launch more then one process inside a container and want access via SSH.
 This image is based on official [centos:centos7](https://registry.hub.docker.com/_/centos/).

 ## SSH default login
 #### Credentials using username and password:
 username: www

 password: iaw

 You can change them in container-files/config/init/create_user.sh